U bent hier

 Within 72 hours: PEP?

 Post-Exposure Profylaxis is a short-term treatment to reduce the likelihood of HIV infection after potential exposure.
 The sooner you start the treatment, the better chance of it working.
-Contact an Aids Reference Centre or the emergency service of a university hospital.
+Contact an Hiv Reference Centre or the emergency service of a university hospital (information in Dutch).
 Tell them that you may have been exposed to HIV.
 The doctor will assess your risk:

 - With whom did you have sex?
 Do you know him?